Titles and Roles

 - Winship Cancer Institute of Emory University

 - Cancer Immunology

-Chrystal M. Paulos, PhD, is Acting Associate Professor in the Department of Surgery and the Department of Microbiology and Immunology at Emory University School of Medicine.
+Chrystal M. Paulos, PhD, is Associate Professor in the Department of Surgery and the Department of Microbiology and Immunology at Emory University School of Medicine.
 Prior to joining Emory, Dr. Paulos was the Cecilia and Vincent Peng Endowed Chair in Melanoma at Medical University of South Carolina.
 She also served as co-leader of the Cancer Immunology Resrarch Program and director of the Adoptive Cancer Immunotherapy Program at Hollings Cancer Center in Charleston, South Carolina.